 It takes about seven hours Trek to Ramche.
-The view is wonderful as you ascend past the snout of the Yalung Glacier and into a series of ablation valleys.
+The view is lovely as you ascend past the snout of the Yalung Glacier and into a series of ablation valleys.
 Explore around South base camp.
 Especially impressive is the east part of Khumbakarna Glacier.

 Day 21: - Ramche – Tseram (3870m)

 A relatively short day walks to Tseram.
 The scenery is magnificent as we descend past the snout of the Yalung Glacier and into a series of ablation valleys.
-A frozen lake, crystal clear streams and views of Kokthan, Rathong and Kabru are the highlights of this walk.
+A frozen lake, crystal clear streams, and views of Kokthan, Rathong, and Kabru are the highlights of this walk.
 We will have a magnificent view of the Kanchenjunga south face from a chorten at about 4500m.
-We descend later to Tseram for our over night camp.
+We descend later to Tseram for our overnight camp.

 Day 22: - Tseram – Torontham (2990m)

 Just after Tseram, the towering heights of Kabru and Rathong peep over the moraine.
 The trail is reasonably downhill, and as the day progresses, the trees become sparser and more stunted, giving us glimpses of the snow-capped giants ahead and the massive snout of the Yalung Glacier.
 We steadily descend through the forests of mixed rhododendron and pine to Trentham.